 By the time our son was born, smog was no longer something that happened only in Los Angeles.

 We owned an above-ground pool we enjoyed with our son and his cousins and friends.
-In the pool’s later years, the morning brought a skiff of a brown substance on the surface of the water.
-Once that was removed, the water below was as clean as we had left it the day before.
+Mornings brought a thin skin of a brown substance on the surface of the water.
+Once removed, the water below was as clean as we had left it the day before.

 When we no longer had a child at home, we took the pool down and put up a lilac bed.